j9nos/SufficientPatternRecognizer/README.md

 # SufficientPatternRecognizer
-A semi proper approach at image pattern recognition by pixel intersection
+A semi-proper approach at image pattern recognition by pixel intersection